InvoiceFox/Workonomic-client-bash/elisp/README.md

 How to use
 ----------

-When you restart Emacs, you can do M-x wrknm and then issue any of nat.lang. commands, like:
+When you restart Emacs, you can do M-x wrknm and then issue any of nat-lang commands, like:
 - show my projects
 - create new project abc
 - i started working on abc 20 mins ago